xplosionmind/quitsocialmedia.club/pages/Solutions.md

 ---
 ## Briefly

-In short: after quitting Social Media, you won't become a misanthrope who lives in the woods and who is isolated from the rest of the world.
-Quitting Social Media does not mean abandoning the web for good; on the contrary, it means exploiting its real <u>independent and open values</u> in different ways.
+In short: after quitting Social Media, you will not become a misanthrope who lives in the woods and who is isolated from the rest of the world. <u>Quitting Social Media does not mean abandoning the web for good</u>; on the contrary, it means <u>exploiting the actual <strong>independent</strong> and <strong>open</strong> values</u> at its core in different ways.
 You may not believe it, there exist **a lot** of awesome yet simple tools which replace in some way the tasks Social media.

 The concept is this: to stay up to date, you can subscribe to any website's [RSS feed](#rss-feed), even to Social Media pages and profiles, YouTube channels… anything.
 To publish content, instead, the best way is to [**create your own website**](#website), start a newsletter, or consider [healthier Social Media platforms](#alternatives).